 - 2.7.1.
-The Learning and Teaching Services webpages (MyView log in required) provide students on taught courses with a central reference point for University-wide regulations, operational rules and processes and guidance to help and support them through their studies.
-For example, this guidance explains amongst other things - how assessed work should be submitted and the penalties for late submission - how assessed work is marked, the circumstances in which a student may request a remark, lodge a complaint about marking or submit an academic appeal; - how the University responds to extenuating circumstances in the case of taught and research degrees, including students' obligations to report such circumstances - 2.7.2.
-The Postgraduate Research Service webpages provide students on research degrees with a central point of reference and guidance on the rules and operational processes related to research degrees to help and support them through their studies much of which is contained within the Code of Practice applicable to Research Degrees.
+The Academic Registry webpages (MyView log in required) provide Regulations, operational rules and processes and guidance to help and support them through their studies.
+For example, this guidance explains amongst other things - how assessed work should be submitted and the penalties for late submission - how assessed work is marked, the circumstances in which a student may request a remark, lodge a complaint about marking or submit an academic appeal: - how the University responds to extenuating circumstances in the case of taught and the taught elements of research degrees, including students' obligations to report such circumstances

+2.7.2.
+The Postgraduate Research Service webpages provide students on research degrees with a central point of reference and guidance on the rules and operational processes related to research degrees to help and support them through their studies much of which is contained within the Code of Practice applicable to Research